ninjarope/network-simulator/README.md

 ---

-This README among the other documentations and reports have been compiled and uploaded to a [temporary github page](http://rojun.github.io/doxygen_doc/index.html).
+This README among the other documentations and reports have been compiled and uploaded to a [temporary github page](http://rojun.github.io/doxygen_doc/index.html) (updated last in Dec 10, 2015 / commit 8ace..).
 We recommend to build/generate the doxygen documentation (instructions below) or following the given link.

 ---